opendatahub-io/ai-edge/README.md

 ### Workflow 2: Deploying and Updating an Inference Application on Near Edge Clusters

-With the remote near edge clusters now available in the cluster set and the argocd, it is now possible to deploy the applications to those clusters using the Argo CD Pull model integration in [ACM GitOps](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/gitops/index).
+With the remote near edge clusters now available in the cluster set and the Argo CD, it is now possible to deploy the applications to those clusters using the Argo CD Pull model integration in [ACM GitOps](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/gitops/index).

 We will create the objects in the respective namespaces from the `acm/registration/` directory structure.